COVID-19: Marist Dorm Quarantine Lifted After Tests Come Back Negative

 A dormitory-wide quarantine in Marist College's Champagnat Hall, its largest housing unit, has been lifted after students' COVID tests came back negative.

-The quarantine was put in place after an off-campus student tested positive for the virus, according to a letter that the college sent to students, and that student "came into contact with several Marist students, including residents of Champagnat Hall, at an off-campus party."
+The quarantine, which ended on Thursday, Aug.
+27, was put in place after an off-campus student tested positive for the virus, then "came into contact with several Marist students, including residents of Champagnat Hall, at an off-campus party," according to a letter that the college sent to students.

 According to the college's Executive Vice President Geoff Brackett, only test results from students that were quarantined in the dorm have been received.